 The P&O Committee periodically reviews the appropriateness of the payment and benefit levels provided under the plans and programs described in this section, based on competitive market information and emerging best practices and governance trends.
-In particular, the Colgate-Palmolive Company Executive Severance Plan (the "Severance Plan") is subject to approval periodically by the Board.
-The most recent approval was in September 2018.
+In particular, the Colgate-Palmolive Company Executive Severance Plan (the "Severance Plan") is subject to approval by the Board.
+The Board most recently renewed the Severance Plan in September 2023 for an initial term of three years, subject to automatic extensions of additional one-year terms unless the Board otherwise determines.